dmzza/dmzza/_posts/2014-08-26-why-i-refuse-to-buy-a-car.md

 I refuse to buy a car until I can afford one that is at least partially autonomous.
 If I'm going to sink six months of salary into a device that carries me around, the last thing I want is to be responsible for driving it all the time.
-When I'm on the open road, I'll take over just for fun.
+I'll only take over driving on the open road for fun and speed.

 I hope that in my lifetime, human driving will be banned in densely populated areas.
 If I wait that long, there probably won't be any practical reason to buy